 No, I don't listen to anything with him in it.

-No, I love Jim Gray though.
+No, I love Jim Gray, though.

 Jim Nance is great too.

-Jim Nance is he's such a great these guys are such great sports broadcasters.
+These guys are such great sports broadcasters.

-Um what's the guy's name?
+What's the guy's name?

 I love all these guys.